WahooFitness/nuts/README.md

 ![Schema](./docs/schema.png)

-It uses GitHub as a backend to store assets, and it can easily be deployed to Heroku as a stateless service.
-It supports GitHub private repositories (useful to store releases of a closed-source application available on GitHub).
+Modified to use AWS as a backend to store assets, and it can easily be deployed to Heroku as a stateless service.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)